Princeton University, New Jersey, USA, 2-4 November 2016

 A key challenge is how to make the hierarchy more effective, so that we may readily isolate observed behaviour of a complex model in a simpler one, and represent findings from idealized models in GCMs.
 This workshop solicits talks that address this challenge.
 A desired outcome of the workshop is a paper intended for a broad audience around the theme of model hierarchies, to which all workshop participants will be encouraged to contribute.

-How to get to the Venue?
+How to get to Princeton?

 Princeton can be reached via four international airports.
 For more information, click here.